Breaking Into Agriculture: Episode 1, Market Gardens

 Shoveling your driveway after a good snowfall can take hours, hours which could be better spent on other things.
 If shoveling a driveway can take that long, imagine shoveling an entire parking lot!
 A professional snow removal company in Chicago can clear your driveway or parking lot in a fraction of the time it would take you to shovel it.

 Complexity of any garden is largely focused on plant species suitable for the open environment where you wish to plant, as well as symbiotic plant species that can grow well amongst one another.
 What you plant and where you plant it are two large questions.
 Bed rotation is also something to keep in mind.
 For example, pole beans, or legumes of any kind are great to plant before corn.
 Grow beans, rotate on and plant corn in those beds next season, cucurbits after that.
 Nitrogen ebbs and flows and each plant species can help with the nutritional requirements of the entire landscape.
 Complementary species are always good to keep in mind.
 Your space is limited, so do some research.
 Soil quality can be an impact, but a few bags of potting mix or a truck load of compost is a sure fire remedy.
 Considerations of what to plant can also be dictated by how much rain you receive, and how much you are willing to irrigate by hand.
 Rain is free, city or well water is not.
 Sunlight is also free, grow lights are not.
-The best thing you can do is to minimize cost without sacrificing quality and quantity.
+The best thing you can do is to minimize cost without sacrificing quality and quantity, while also incorporating effective pest control measures.
 The emphasis should always be on quality, and that means treating your land and soils correctly.

-Market Gardens are some of the most sustainable methods of agriculture.
+According to experts such as pest control boston, Market Gardens are some of the most sustainable methods of agriculture.
 The ability to weed a garden by hand keeps the herbicide use down to a minimum.
 Composting from kitchen scraps also keeps a large amount of waste from going to the dump and somewhat negates the necessity of chemical fertilizer use.
 Some supplementation will still be necessary, and a soil test is always advised to see what nutrients are directly avaliable to whatever plants are sown.

 The amount of time spent per plant allows you to heed off potential issues.
 When the leaves start the yellow, you will notice more quickly than acres upon acres.
 You concentrate your efforts and the yield per plant will be greater than an open field.